[Above: The Black Sun at the Wewelsburg Castle]

 [Above: The Berghof, Obersalzberg.]

-[Above: The Brandenberg Gate, Berlin.]
+[Above: The Brandenberg Gate at night, Berlin.]

 [Above: The capital of the Reich, Berlin, aflame with wonder.]